BryceJ2026/code-stuff/docs/general.md

 * Be very creative, and always think outside the box.
 * Bugs are inevitable, so learn what errors mean what, and always fix spelling mistakes.
 * Having notes either in or outside the code is very important for review

+## **REMEMBER**, this is meant to be a stepping stone.
+After you complete this, do your own research about these languages and learn more if you want to.